 Mini Apple Pies

-Easy as…well, you know…purchase little pie plate tins ($3.50 for 4 at Anko!) and Pillsbury refrigerated pie crust dough.
-Cut the dough to fit the small pie plates.
+Easy as…well, you know…purchase little pie plate tins at your local department store or use your cupcake pans.
+Using Pillsbury refrigerated pie crust dough, cut the dough to fit the small pie plates/cupcake pans.
 Fill with your favorite apple pie filling recipe and top with a crumb topping.
 Top with vanilla bean ice cream for the full experience.

 Cocktails or Mocktails